Research work

 Who are we working with?

 Led by Queen Mary University of London, this study explores autistic young people’s experiences of social media.
-It will focus on which social media resources are available to them, how these resources are used to interact with others, and to engage in interests.
+It focusses on which social media resources are available to them, and how these resources are used to interact with others, and to engage in interests.
+The project team are interested in making existing interest-driven spaces more inclusive of autistic needs and communicative preference.

 BRIDGING (Breakthrough interview extended reality training towards reducing the autism employment gap)